So, you want to learn how to set up a WordPress site.

 If not, you might have to buy it at an auction, or try a different one — it’s entirely up to you.

 Choosing A Host

 Okay, so you’ve secured a home address for your very own website — good job!

 The next thing we need to do is to get someone to host your site on a web server.

 For this, we have two recommendations for you, depending on your budget.

 If you have a bit of money to spare, we suggest jumping straight into managed WordPress hosting with WPengine.

 We’ve been with them since we launched, and have no plans on changing anytime soon.

 • They will take complete care of all security and maintenance of your WordPress site.

 - They’ll also make sure everything is up to date, and that regular backups of your site are created.

 • You won’t have to worry about the highly-technical stuff at all (unless you want to, of course).

 They also offer a high-speed CDN (content delivery network) upgrade, and free SSL certificates for every WordPress install.

 If you already have money to invest in your website, we suggest going with them.

 Remember, you get what you pay for, and quality hosting is important.

 That being said, if your funds are low at the moment, we have to look at some cheaper options.

 In that case, I recommend starting with Bluehost’s shared hosting plan.

-Like WPengine, they offer 1-click installs of WordPress, and their interface is built to support the platform.
+Like WPengine, Bluehost offers 1-click installs of WordPress, and their interface is built to support the platform.

 There’s a reason why they’re one of the top recommended hosts by the WordPress team themselves:

 They are the best pick for beginners with a smaller budget.

 With that being said, you’ll have to contend with a somewhat inconsistent page speed now and again, since you’re sharing the server with a good deal of other users (that’s why it’s so cheap).

 Keep in mind, though, that unlike your domain name, you can change your host at any time in the future.